psaia/fast-observer/README.md

 * You want to work with async/await on publishing
 * You care about file size
 * Convenience features such as namespaces aren't necessary
+* Works in the browser, on the server, and when doing SSR

 Some extra tidbits: